ANRAR4/AutoBTD6/README.md

 Category and gamemode can be specified to restrict the considered playthroughs.
 <br>
-If there is no playthrough available the script exits.
+If there are no suitable playthroughs available the script exits.

 ## `achievements` - Play playthroughs that grant missing achievements